 10. Customer Success and Retention Programs

 Customer success drives outcomes, reduces churn, and uncovers expansion opportunities.
-Proactive engagement and health scoring are central to predictable, long-term growth.6
+Proactive engagement and health scoring are central to predictable, long-term growth.
+Companies that invest in customer success typically see better net revenue retention and higher lifetime value7.

 How to implement customer success